ORCID iD

 BerlinUP Journals

-The specification of an ORCID iD of authors in BerlinUP Journals is already optionally possible via a separate metadata field.
+The specification of an ORCID iD of authors in the publication platform Open Journals Systems used by us is optionally possible via a separate metadata field.
 In this case, the ORCID iD is displayed in the metadata view of published articles and linked to the corresponding ORCID record.
 However, these ORCID iDs are not yet verified.

-• Transmission of verified ORCID iDs to the German National Library within the framework of mandatory submission
+- Transmission of verified ORCID iDs to the German National Library as part of the mandatory submission process

 Related Links